New Wheel of Time trailer shows what's at stake in Amazon Prime's next big hit

 Posting the new video to its official social media channels on Wednesday, October 27, Amazon Studios revealed a slew of new footage for its upcoming adaptation of Robert Jordan's revered fantasy novel series.

-The trailer is just over two minutes long, but it gives us a better look at the show's overarching plot, fraught action sequences and slight horror aspects.
+The trailer is just over two minutes long, but it gives us a better look at the show's overarching plot, fraught action sequences and light horror elements.
 It seems that The Wheel of Time will be a must-watch next month, then, and may be their answer to Netflix's Witcher adaptation.

 Check out the latest season 1 trailer below: